The Lost Continent (1968 film)

-The Lost Continent is a 1968 adventure film made by Hammer Films and Seven Arts featuring Eric Porter, Hildegard Knef, Suzanna Leigh, Tony Beckley, and James Cossins.
+The Lost Continent is a 1968 British adventure film made by Hammer Films and Seven Arts featuring Eric Porter, Hildegard Knef, Suzanna Leigh, Tony Beckley, and James Cossins.
 The film was produced, directed and written by Michael Carreras based on Dennis Wheatley's novel Uncharted Seas (1938).

 The film sees the crew and passengers of the dilapidated tramp steamer Corita heading from Freetown to Caracas.
 While the passengers all have their own reasons for getting out of Africa, the captain of the ship is also eager to leave, as he is smuggling a dangerous explosive cargo.
 Whilst en route to South America the ship is holed and eventually what is left of the crew and passengers find themselves marooned in a mist-enshrouded Sargasso Sea surrounded by killer seaweed, murderous crustaceans and previously marooned descendants of Spanish Conquistadores and pirates.

 Plot

 On board the tramp steamer Corita, Captain Lansen ignores a hurricane warning and a customs launch whose crew want to inspect his ship, as he is smuggling the explosive "Phosphor B" ('Phosphore Blanc', i.e. white phosphorus).
 His ship's passengers, a mix of rich and poor, also have reasons for leaving Freetown: Dr. Webster, together with his daughter Unity, for his indiscretions with patients; alcoholic conman Harry Tyler with a jacket lined with money; Eva Peters, a wife who has stolen bearer bonds to pay for the ransom on her son in Caracas, and lawyer, Ricaldi, pursuing Eva to retrieve those stolen bonds.

 An accident nearly sets off the explosives and the authority of the captain comes to a head when an anchor chain slips a gear, ruptures the bulkhead and power is lost.
 Some of the crew mutiny and take to a lifeboat.
 Chief Engineer Nick cannot repair the generator and Captain Lansen, fearing the ship may explode with Hurricane Wendy about to engulf them in a storm, takes the remaining crew and passengers into another lifeboat.
 In the ensuing chaos, Dr. Webster is devoured by an attacking shark.

 The following morning, Lansen's lifeboat is adrift in a morass of sentient and carnivorous seaweed, which kills the cook.
 The lifeboat later bumps into the Corita again, and its passengers find the propellers of the tramp steamer fouled by the pullulating seaweed.
 Nevertheless, those in the lifeboat are forced to again take refuge in the doomed vessel.
-That night, Unity is attacked by a glowing-eyed Prehistoric octopus (an over-sized Keuppia), which kills Ricaldi when he attempts to rescue her.
+That night, Unity is attacked by a glowing-eyed Prehistoric octopus, which kills Ricaldi when he attempts to rescue her.